Safer recruitment for parishes and churches

 • Complete an application form and provide two references which should be requested and verified

-• If eligible obtain an enhanced dbs check, see the following guidance - DBS checks for Parish Safeguarding Officers to help you decide if your PSO is eligible for a DBS check.
+• If eligible to obtain an enhanced DBS check, see the following guidance - DBS checks for Parish Safeguarding Officers to help you decide if your PSO is eligible for a DBS check.

 • Have their appointment approved by PCC - this should be recorded in the minutes